gly-hub/cube-city/README.en.md

 *   **🔍 Select Mode (SELECT):**
     *   Click buildings to view details such as population, status, and output.
     *   Upgrade buildings when conditions are met to enhance their functions and output.
+    *   Research tech trees for level 3 buildings to further improve performance.

 *   **🏗️ Build Mode (BUILD):**
     *   Select the building you want from the left panel.